Sam Forencich/NBAE via Getty Images

 “It feels great to me,” he said.
 “After an injury I started wearing them one summer, coming back and it felt great.
 The grip, everything.
 So I said let me give it a try on the court.”

 Now Sefolosha will be sporting a new version of his original look during games: his very own.

-The Air Max team met with the Jazz forward on Friday afternoon at the team’s hotel in Portland, where they discussed some plans leading up to the shoe’s 30th anniversary in 2020.
-They also gave Sefolosha two one-of-kind Air Max 90s, designed exclusively for him.
+The Air Max team (Williams was joined by Air Max product line manager Reggie Hunter, materials designer Andy O’Mara, and footwear developer Daren Cejna) met with the Jazz forward on Friday afternoon at the team’s hotel in Portland, where they gave him a sneak peek at some of the new designs they plan to unveil in the lead up to the shoe’s 30th anniversary in 2020.
+And they also gave Sefolosha two one-of-kind Air Max 90s, designed exclusively for him.